Sayem995/BorisBikes2/README.md

 As a person,
 So that I can use a good bike,
 I'd like to see if a bike is working.

+As a member of the public
+So I can return bikes I've hired
+I want to dock my bike at the docking station.
 ```